 In my lessons through these difficult times, not only I have learned to watch out for the partners I chose from the past but I have learned that when you are focused what is in front of you, when it comes to business you have to watch over your back as well.

-Someone wise I once knew said before cancer took her life, “Friendship ends where business begins.”
+There was someone I knew who was very wise and well known in the real estate community.
+Before she passed, she said, “Friendship ends where business begins.”
 I never wanted to believe that because I thought that true friends would never deceive or betray you.
 Unfortunately, sometimes friends can come in the form of gifted actors and you have to separate business from friendship.

 However, in my lessons I have learned that it takes more energy to be bitter, angry, or upset.
 And karma.
 Is.
 Real.
 I am a firm believer that God and the universe works in those peoples favor that genuinely have a special place in their heart to give back to the world.
 You have a choice to be bitter and hold in anger.
 This will eat you from the inside out.
 When you learn to let go it will feel like you are releasing a poison in your blood stream that has been consuming you.
 It does not matter how dirty or bad someone did you wrong.